jdeng/lousy-leveldb/README.md

 Usage
 -----

-When opening a db, you need to specify a Value Merger, in which two methods need to be implemented.
+When opening a db, you need to specify a Value Merger, in which two methods need to be implemented. `Shrink()` can be considered a heavy `Merge()` and can be used only when the full value (or all the delta updates) is available.

     virtual int Merge(std::string *value, bool partial, const Slice& new_value) const = 0;
     virtual bool Shrink(std::string *value) const = 0;